codepath/android_guides/Endless-Scrolling-with-AdapterViews-and-RecyclerView.md

 }
 ```

-### Supporting Arbitrary Layout Managers

-See [this code sample](https://gist.github.com/nesquena/d09dc68ff07e845cc622) for sample code supporting several different `RecyclerView` layout managers.
-To achieve this, we implement checks to determine which layout manager is being used:
+The code used for the endless scrolling implements checks to determine which layout manager is being used:

 ```java
 public EndlessRecyclerViewScrollListener(LinearLayoutManager layoutManager) {